Throughout Switzerland in September, alpine descents are events that are fun to watch until the cows come home.

 To escape the heat of summer, the cows, goats, sheep, and other animals head to the mountains to spend their days.
 In the fall across Switzerland, the cows, goats, sheep, and other animals start to come down from the mountains before the first snowfall.
 The occasion is marked by a celebration in many villages, with the cows beautifully decorated and those famous Swiss cowbells heard ringing throughout.

-This year, we went to one in Einsiedeln, which is conveniently less than hour away from Zurich and is a big one that happens only every five years.
+In 2023, we went to one in Einsiedeln, which is conveniently less than an hour away from Zurich and is a big one that happens only every five years.
 (But most do occur annually.)
-The added bonus was that this year’s weather was picture perfect!
+The added bonus was that this year’s weather was picture-perfect!

 The village published their schedule, and even though we didn’t get there exactly at the beginning, we were still able to catch a few processions.
 (Every group/family decorates differently.)